Croatian Special Operations Forces Command: Current organization

+The Special Forces Command (SFC) organizes, equips, and trains the Special Forces Groups (SFG) to independently conduct special operations.
+In addition to developing their own operational capabilities, the SFC ensures that these groups can integrate and operate effectively alongside other specialized forces of the Croatian Armed Forces (CAF).

-The Special Operations Forces Command combines capabilities through four complementary elements: command, operational, support and training elements.
+The Special Operations Forces Command achieves its mission through four complementary components: command, operational, support, and training elements.

-The command element prepares and directs individuals, units and commands to operations / special operations or activities that have the character of operations.
-The command element is in support of the CAF chain of command in the planning and implementation of special operations, preparation and training of forces, strengthening the command at the strategic and operational level and performing other tasks of interest to the functioning of the CAF.
+The command element prepares and directs individuals, units, and commands for special operations, including covert or highly sensitive missions.
+It supports the CAF chain of command in planning and executing these operations, supervises the preparation and training of forces, strengthens command capability at both the strategic and operational levels, and performs additional tasks essential to the effective functioning of the CAF.

-The operational element consists of the Special Forces Groups, one ground group (SO(L)TG) and one naval group (SO(M)TG), intended for planning and implementation of special operations, independently without support or with the support of other components of CROSOFCOM and the Croatian Armed Forces.
+The operational element consists of the Special Forces Groups, including one Ground Special Operations Task Group (SO(L)TG) and one Maritime Special Operations Task Group (SO(M)TG), tasked with the planning and execution of special operations, either independently or with the support of other components of CROSOFCOM and the Croatian Armed Forces.

-Special Forces Groups consist of a Command with S-1 to S-6 functions, Special Operations Task Units(SOTU), and a combat support platoon with combat support elements.
-Special Operations Forces teams are composed of 12 members who, in accordance with their tasks, develop the ability of (separate) independent action and reorganization of up to 24 members.
-The operational element also has a part of the forces grouped in the Commando Company which carries out operations independently or as part of other operational forces.
+Special Forces Groups comprise a Command with S-1 through S-6 staff functions, Special Operations Task Units (SOTUs), and a Combat Support Platoon with combat support elements.
+Special Operations Forces teams are composed of 12 personnel who, according to mission requirements, develop the capability for independent operations and may reorganize into formations of up to 24 personnel.
+The operational element also includes forces organized in a Commando Company, capable of conducting operations independently or as part of larger operational forces.

-The support element is the holder of all forms of administrative and logistical support that are necessary for the daily functioning, life and work of the CROSOFCOM, and if necessary strengthens the Special Forces Group with the necessary support elements such as EOD specialists, K9 handlers etc.
+The support element provides all forms of administrative and logistical support necessary for the daily functioning, sustainment, and operational readiness of CROSOFCOM.
+When required, it augments Special Forces Groups with specialized support elements, such as EOD specialists, K9 handlers, and others.

-The training element is the holder of Special Forces training, which includes selection and the qualification course, and training of advanced skills to Special Operations Forces operatives.
+The training company is responsible for Special Operations Forces training, including selection, qualification courses, and advanced skills development for Special Operations Forces personnel.

+The CROSOFCOM is supported in its operations by helicopters provided by the 3rd Special Aviation Platoon of the 194th Multi-Role Helicopter Squadron of the Croatian Air Force, which delivers dedicated aviation support for special operations.